sandialabs/spack-manager/docs/user_profiles/developers/developer_workflow.md

 To run tests in a one off manner you can use the `spack build-env` command to run commands in a sub-shell with the build environment.
 This is further documented [here](https://psakievich.github.io/spack-manager/user_profiles/developers/snapshot_workflow.html#running).
-We also have a function `build-env-dive` that is a beta feature you can use to launch this same subshell in your terminal and dive into it.
+We also have a function `build-env-dive` which is a beta feature that launches this same subshell in your terminal and dives into it.
 It is further documented [here](https://psakievich.github.io/spack-manager/user_profiles/developers/useful_commands.html#build-env-dive).

 If you wish to come back to an environment later, or in a new shell you can just run